UsabilityEngineering/team-builder/phaseIII/README.md

 ## Conclusions:

 (**Discoveries**)
-- single button to view group members(drop-down redundant)
+- Single button to view group members(drop-down redundant)
-- logout button/feature pointless
+- Logout button/feature pointless
-- person icon instead of gear (learnable)
+- Person icon instead of gear (learnable)
 - Add a feature to archive past collaborations
-- make a better distinction between group/team
+- Make a better distinction between group/team

 (**Interpret findings**)
 - Tasks may not have been complex enough to test the true functionality of the application
-- some features could be reworked to be more learnable
+- Some features could be reworked to be more learnable
 - Most things tested were basic features, not prime function

 (**Describe Recommendations**)